mar9000/mar9000.org/posts/smallest-static-site-generator.md

 content:
 In fact this is only the first list of *missing features*, for example [Octopress](http://octopress.org) has a beautiful syntax highlight, anyway...
-I asked to myself the minimum to be able to publish and organize content and let people follow my blog if interesting.
-So:
+I asked to myself the minimum to be able to publish and organize content and let people follows my blog, so:

   - my index page is almost empty, I'll publish here last posts abstract to drive the reader.
   - already with the index page I could write posts and readers find posts on the index.
 However minimum